Ünal Tosun: Career

 In 2018, he rejoined the Bayernliga Süd, this time with Türkgücü München.
 He made his debut on 18 July in a 4–1 win against TSV Kottern, and opened his account for the club in a 2–2 draw with TSV Nördlingen.
 Türkgücü were promoted to the Regionalliga Bayern at the end of the 2018–19 season, before earning a historic promotion to the 3.
 Liga the following year.
 Tosun made his professional league debut on 1 November 2020 in a 1–1 draw with FC Ingolstadt, coming on as a substitute for Filip Kusić in the 72nd minute.
 He went on to make 26 appearances during his first season at that level.

 Following Türkgücü's subsequent relegation to the Bayernliga, and the resignation of newly appointed head coach Slaven Skeledžić after only three matches, Tosun—by then serving as club captain—was named player-manager in August 2025.
+He took charge of eleven league matches in the role before leaving the club.
+In January 2026, during the winter break, Tosun joined fellow Bayernliga Süd club TSV Landsberg, reuniting with its coach Christoph Rech, a former Türkgücü colleague.
+Landsberg won promotion to the Regionalliga Bayern at the end of the 2025–26 season, finishing as runners-up to the ineligible reserve side 1860 Munich II.

 Style of play

 A technically gifted midfielder, Tosun has been described by coaches as industrious and resilient, with strong stamina and an ability to make penetrating runs from deep positions.
 He has attributed his late rise to professional football to a change in attitude and maturity, noting that he 'always had the talent, but not the mindset' required at a higher level.